conan-io/docs/reference/commands/config.rst

     tools.apple:sdk_path: Path to the SDK to be used tools.build.cross_building:can_run: Bool value that indicates whether is possible to run a non-native app on the same architecture.
-It's used by 'can_run' tool tools.build:cflags: List of extra C flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:cxxflags: List of extra CXX flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:defines: List of extra definition flags used by different toolchains like CMakeToolchain and AutotoolsToolchain tools.build:exelinkflags: List of extra flags used by CMakeToolchain for CMAKE_EXE_LINKER_FLAGS_INIT variable tools.build:jobs: Default compile jobs number -jX Ninja, Make, /MP VS (default: max CPUs) tools.build:linker_scripts: List of linker scripts used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:sharedlinkflags: List of extra flags used by CMakeToolchain for CMAKE_SHARED_LINKER_FLAGS_INIT variable tools.build:skip_test: Do not execute CMake.test() and Meson.test() when enabled tools.build:sysroot: Pass the --sysroot=<tools.build:sysroot> flag if available.
+It's used by 'can_run' tool tools.build:cflags: List of extra C flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:compiler_executables: Defines a Python dict-like with the compilers path to be used.
+Allowed keys {'c', 'cpp', 'cuda', 'objc', 'objcxx', 'rc', 'fortran', 'asm', 'hip', 'ispc'}
+    tools.build:cxxflags: List of extra CXX flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:defines: List of extra definition flags used by different toolchains like CMakeToolchain and AutotoolsToolchain tools.build:download_source: Force download of sources for every package tools.build:exelinkflags: List of extra flags used by CMakeToolchain for CMAKE_EXE_LINKER_FLAGS_INIT variable tools.build:jobs: Default compile jobs number -jX Ninja, Make, /MP VS (default: max CPUs) tools.build:linker_scripts: List of linker script files to pass to the linker used by different toolchains like CMakeToolchain, AutotoolsToolchain, and MesonToolchain tools.build:sharedlinkflags: List of extra flags used by CMakeToolchain for CMAKE_SHARED_LINKER_FLAGS_INIT variable tools.build:skip_test: Do not execute CMake.test() and Meson.test() when enabled tools.build:sysroot: Pass the --sysroot=<tools.build:sysroot> flag if available.
 (None by default)